PDF: Viewers and editors

-PDF viewers are generally provided free of charge, and many versions are available from a variety of sources.
+Many PDF viewers are provided free of charge from a variety of sources.
+Programs to manipulate and edit PDF files are available, usually for purchase.
+Additionally, most modern web browsers, including Chrome, Firefox, and Safari, include PDF viewing capabilities, replacing browser plugins that were previously created for such purposes.

-There are many software options for creating PDFs, including the PDF printing capabilities built into macOS, iOS, and most Linux distributions, LibreOffice, Microsoft Office 2007 (if updated to SP2) and later, WordPerfect 9, Scribus, numerous PDF print drivers for Microsoft Windows, the pdfTeX typesetting system, the DocBook PDF tools, applications developed around Ghostscript and Adobe Acrobat itself as well as Adobe InDesign, Adobe FrameMaker, Adobe Illustrator, Adobe Photoshop.
-Google's online office suite Google Docs allows for uploading and saving to PDF.
+There are many software options for creating PDFs, including the PDF printing capabilities built into macOS, iOS, and most Linux distributions.
+Much document processing software including LibreOffice, Microsoft Office 2007 (if updated to SP2) and later, WordPerfect 9, and Scribus can export documents in PDF.
+There are many PDF print drivers for Microsoft Windows, the pdfTeX typesetting system, the DocBook PDF tools, applications developed around Ghostscript and Adobe Acrobat itself as well as Adobe InDesign, Adobe FrameMaker, Adobe Illustrator, Adobe Photoshop, that allow a "PDF printer" to be set up, which when selected sends output to a PDF file instead of a physical printer.
+Google's online office suite Google Docs allows uploading and saving to PDF.
 Some web apps offer free PDF editing and annotation tools.

-The Free Software Foundation once thought of as one of their high priority projects to be "developing a free, high-quality and fully functional set of libraries and programs that implement the PDF file format and associated technologies to the ISO 32000 standard."
+The Free Software Foundation was "developing a free, high-quality and fully functional set of libraries and programs that implement the PDF file format and associated technologies to the ISO 32000 standard", as one of its high priority projects.
 In 2011, however, the GNU PDF project was removed from the list of "high priority projects" due to the maturation of the Poppler library, which has enjoyed wider use in applications such as Evince with the GNOME desktop environment.
 Poppler is based on Xpdf code base.
 There are also commercial development libraries available as listed in List of PDF software.

-The Apache PDFBox project of the Apache Software Foundation is an open source Java library for working with PDF documents.
-PDFBox is licensed under the Apache License.
+The Apache PDFBox project of the Apache Software Foundation is an open source Java library, licensed under the Apache License, for working with PDF documents.